tooxie/dnstls/README.md

 will be raised to prevent missing, required configurations from going unnoticed in production.
 Silent defaults are a source of bugs in production systems.

+I tried to make the software as testable as possible, by inverting the dependencies through dependency injection.
+That's why functions like `udp.get_handler` receive a `query_dns_fn` function as a parameter.

 ## Running
 There are 2 ways of running the project: